Girish21/create-remix-blog/src/templates/fly-sqlite-ts/README.md

 ## Type check ʦ

 You can run `npm run typecheck` to run `tsc` on the codebase.
 Type check is also included as part of the deployment workflow.

+## Debugging

+Some helpful commands to debug the application on Fly using the command line

+### Logs

+You can check the logs using the command `flyctl logs` from the project directory, containing the `fly.toml` file in the project's root.
+You can also check the logs from the console by visiting [fly.io/apps](https://fly.io/apps).

+### Console

+You can also log in to the remote console using the `flyctl ssh console` command.

+### Database

+After logging in to the console, you can also inspect the SQLite DB.
+But first, we have to install SQLite on the remote machine.
+We can do that using the `apt-get install sqlite3` command.
+Then, `cd` into the volume using the `cd data` command (Note: `data` refers to the volume's name created from the command line).
+And then run the command `sqlite3 sqlite.db` to open a command-line interface into the database.

 ## Important links